PacktPublishing/Node-Cookbook-3rd-Ed/06-Persisting-to-Databases/content.md

 The eager incremental processing afforded by LevelDB allows us to apply Node's stream paradigm over the top of LevelDB.
-Using streams means we can begin receiving, processing and sending results immediately, not matter how many results there are.
+Using streams means we can begin receiving, processing and sending results immediately, no matter how many results there are.

 For the sake of aesthethetics its nice to have a newline at the end of all